EternityForest/AnyoneCanDoIt/README.md

 There shouldn't be too many tweakable parameters you have to get "just right" to make it work.
 Those always result in something getting out of calibration over time, and the whole thing goes down for a week while you wait for the guy who knows how to fix it again.

 If there is something that needs adjusting (usually something that directly affects people, like light levels), it should be controlled in real time, with a knob or a slider.
-No "Reboot and change a config file" or any such nonsese.
+No "reboot and change a config file" or any such nonsese.

 In general, things should adjust themselves.
 Every adjustment the user makes is usually a failure the designer made.